Hypertrophy vs Strength Training: What’s the Difference & Which Should You Choose?

 Conclusion

 Train hypertrophy for size.
-Train strength for power output.
-Each has a purpose.
-Align your reps, intensity, and strategy with your main goal—and rotate phases when it makes sense.
+Train strength for power.
+Each has its place.
+Align your method with your goals—or periodize to rotate phases for best results.

 Want deeper insight into programming?
 Read Best Rep Ranges for Hypertrophy next.